 Coding Projects | Copy-pasted code blocks | Use JustDone’s AI Code Plagiarism Checker |

-Is It Still Plagiarism If It’s Unintentional?
+Is It Still Plagiarism If You Didn't Mean It?

 Final Thoughts: Know the Rules, Use the Tools